codeix/pyaxl/README.rst

 We use `SoupUI <http://www.soapui.org/>`_ and recommend it if you want to work with this library, as it helps analizing and understanding how the WSDL from Cisco Callmanager is composed.

-pyaxl is licensed under the LGPL 3, see COPYING.txt for details.
+pyaxl is licensed under the ZPL 2.1, see LICENSE.txt for details.

 Import WSDL